 - Oral language

-How Many Appointments Are Required?
+How Many Appointments Are Required For A Learning Difficulty Assessment?

 There are four sessions required in total: